IncredibleProgress/sweetheart.py/documentation/sweetbook/src/welcome.md

 # Discovering Sweetheart
-*make programming a joy leading you to best coding practices and performances*
+*make programming a joy leading you to best coding practices*

 ## foreword

 I'm happy that you look interested by the Sweetheart project.
 I spent many hours on my free time to provide the best of what coding can offer.
-Thanks a lot to my wife and my children also for their long patience and understanding.
-Now discover what you really can do with computers and furthermore... at the speed-light!
+I thank a lot my wife and my children also very much for their understanding and long patience.
+Now discover what you really can do with computers and furthermore at the light speed!

  *Nicolas Champion, the Sweetheart creator*